byu-is-566/is-566-08-airflow-instructions/README.md

 ### 3.3 - Implement `load_historical_asset_pricing()`

 Now we just load the historical data into the `historical_asset_pricing` table in the database.
 Again, this load function will be largely the same as the `load_asset_data()` function from Task 2, so I would start by copying the logic from that one and the modifying it as needed.
 For this function, you'll need to assemble the query from a dataframe instead of a dictionary.
-You'll also be doing a much larger insert (with 365 records instead of just one.
+You'll also be doing a much larger insert (with 365 records instead of just one).
 If you poke around a bit online (and/or ask Chat for some syntax help), you'll find that you can use the `cursor.executemany()` approach to actually do a large insert with a single command.
 That requires you to assemble a "list of tuples" from your dataframe, which can then be passed as a single object to fill in the `VALUES` in the insert query.

 Before you rush to write your code, though, I'll just note that there is a composite primary key constraint applied to this `historical_asset_pricing` table (which you can examine in the `sql/01_create_db.sql` script).
 This is to prevent a lot of duplication for a given asset's pricing history if you happen to run the query for the same asset more than once while testing.
 This means that you'll need to account for this in your query so that the database doesn't complain about duplicate primary keys.

 > [!TIP]
 > Did you know that Postgres doesn't support `UPSERT`s?
-I didn't either until I wrote this assignment.
-Instead you can look into the `ON CONFLICT` functionality.
+I didn't either until I wrote this assignment. 🤷🏼‍♂️ Instead, you can look into the `ON CONFLICT` functionality.

 Got it working?
 Good.
 You should produce some nice log messages and see them in the console like my screenshot below when you have the tests running appropriately.